-Services that are covered for you What you must pay when you get these services There is no coinsurance, Medical nutrition therapy copayment, or deductible for members eligible for This benefit is for people with diabetes, renal (kidney) disease (but Medicare-covered medical not on dialysis), or after a kidney transplant when ordered by your nutrition therapy services. doctor.
+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.

 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, Medicare Diabetes Prevention Program (MDPP) copayment, or deductible for the MDPP benefit.
-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.